Setting up a GmbH or UG

 Expected revenue, costs, investments, financing need, liquidity planning and realistic profit estimate.

-Planned remuneration, contributions, loans, reimbursements and other payments between shareholder and company.
+Planned managing director remuneration, capital contributions, loans, expense reimbursements and other payments between shareholders and the company.